 However, Cortana is not enabled in all countries for Windows Pro, but it’s available in the U.S., Canada, and the U.K.

-If you wish, you can read my 12 best places to purchase a Windows 10 or 11 product key article to know more about where to get product keys at a good price.
+If you wish, read my 12 best places to purchase a Windows 10 or 11 product key article to know more about where to get product keys at a good price.

 While there are many fantastic benefits to choosing Microsoft Pro, there are also a few drawbacks.
 Here are just a few of the cons that come with Windows Pro.

 Users have reported issues with Windows Pro when it comes to installing upgrades.
 Complaints vary across numerous issues relating to downloading and installing updates.

-Updates can be automatically installed with Windows Pro, leading to severe disruptions to your business if there are any issues during the automatic update.
+Updates can be automatically installed with Pro, leading to severe disruptions to your business if there are any issues during the automatic update.